-As conpal LAN Crypt aims to provide the highest possible security, it is necessary to use strong CSPs such as the Microsoft Strong Cryptographic Service Provider.
-These CSPs allow the use of keys that are up to 16384 bits long and provide strong encryption algorithms (such as AES).
+As conpal LAN Crypt aims to provide the highest possible security, it is necessary to use strong CSPs such as the Microsoft Enhanced Cryptographic Provider v1.0 (default setting).
+These CSPs allow the use of large key lengths, offer strong encryption algorithms, and thus ensure reliable protection of the policy files.